OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    Loading from CD/DVD in "no emulation" mode is also supported (only for QSINIT itself), further process is not supported by the OS/2 system.

+   With help of tool\instimg.cmd it is possible to install QSINIT to a floppy disk image (or create it).

    2.1.1 Using as simple boot manager
   ------------------------------------